Fanxu-alt/H3-AbSeqVAE/README.md

-# CLAABD: a closed-loop framework for antigen-specific antibody design in sequence space
+# SeqAbDesign: a sequence-based framework for antigen-specific antibody design

 A sequence-driven closed-loop framework for antigen-specific antibody design that integrates:
 - Antigen-conditioned CDRH3 generation